 We will continue to develop our fluency, comprehension and love for reading by chosing great texts and reading regularly in school and at home.

-In maths, we will continue to develop develop our understanding of the four operations and practise recording our calculations using different methods including the formal methods of column addition and subtraction.
+In maths, we will begin this term with perimeter, moving on to multiplication and division.
 We will continue to use the concrete, pictoral and abstract model of learning that develops a deep and sustainable understanding of maths in pupils and the bar model to support problem solving.

 Click on the image below to start playing now...

-For our science this term, we are continuing to learn about electricity and also rocks and soil.
+For our science this half term, we are continuing to work scientifically to now investigate and learn about...

-In our Learning Outside the Classroom sessions (usuallyThursday afternoons) we will be concentrating on biodiversity and will be getting involved in the RSPB Birdwatch.
+In our Learning Outside the Classroom sessions (usuallyThursday afternoons) we will be concentrating on:

-We will continue to run the Daily Mile, so please remember to have trainers/wellies and coats in school every day for whatever the weather!
+We will continue to run the Daily Mile, weather permitting, so please remember to have trainers in school every day.